donskifarrell/meteor-chartjs/README.md

-# Chart.js for Meteor v0.0.5
+# Chart.js for Meteor v0.0.6

 *Updated to use latest Chartjs 1.0.1-beta2 version*

-The minified JS file has been slightly modified from the official version to fix an issue with variable scoping in Meteor 0.6.5.1 and latest 1.0.1-beta2 changes.
+The minified JS file has been modified from the official version to fix issues with Meteor and the latest 1.0.1-beta2 changes.

+Fixes:
+1. Added Chart=this.Chart; at the end of the minified file to fix variable scoping issue (Meteor 0.6+).
+2. Included section of un-minified chartjs code to minified version to workaround issue 'Uncaught SyntaxError: Unexpected token =' when js is loaded in browser (tested in Chrome, Firefox, Safari).
+  - If you find a better solution, please raise a pull request!

+# Example code of using Chart.js with Meteor

+On the branch 'test' there is an example of how to use ChartJs with Meteor.

 ## Requirements